southdy/rayport/README.md

 ### Why rayport?

 - Port raylib games easily to iOS and Game consoles via rayfork!
-- Easy way to save porting time (You just write extern voids)!
+- Easy way to save porting time, You just need to write window and input code!
 - More independency to raylib via rayfork (As rayfork can use any window and input backend you can use rayport).
+- rayport is written in C99, Making it portable and easy to use anywhere you name it!

 ### Example